Bias in research – is women’s health being overlooked?

 While there is no straight answer to this question, it’s thought that genetics and hormonal factors play a part.

 In 1977, following the thalidomide scandal, the US Food and Drug Administration (FDA) recommended that women of childbearing age should not be included in future clinical research [6].
-Although these initial regulations were put in place to protect women, exclusion has led to gender misrepresentation in many different areas of research [7].
+Although these initial regulations were put in place to protect women and their babies, exclusion has led to gender misrepresentation in many different areas of research [7].

 Varying hormone levels during a woman’s menstrual cycle are thought to be a big reason why, historically, research has focused on men.
-Thankfully, today there is growing acknowledgement that understanding the interactions between female hormones and medications is very important.
+Thankfully, today there is growing acknowledgement that understanding the interactions between female hormones and medications is vital.

 Which health conditions are affected by biological bias?